robinjmurphy/json-api-server-example/README.md

 ## Usage

-You'll need [Postgres](http://www.postgresql.org/) installed and running.
+You'll need Postgres to be installed and running.
 You can then setup the database:

 ```
 npm run setup-database